List of highest-grossing Christmas films

 The following is a page of the highest-grossing Christmas-themed films.

 Highest-grossing Christmas films

-Highest grossing Christmas film series and franchises
+Highest grossing Christmas film franchises

 The following is a list of highest grossing Christmas film series and franchises.
-The Santa Clause tops the list with $470.1 million and also has the best average with $156.8 million.
+Home Alone tops the list with $914.8 million and also has the best average with $304.9 million.
+How The Grinch Stole Christmas! follows closely behind with $872.6 million and an average of $436.2 million.